och1ai/HexResearch/README.md

 The general philosophy is that there should be a tedious, but benign way to accomplish any given goal, as well as a faster route, if one is willing to abuse friendly NPCs.

+The documentation may be found on the web at https://dashkal16.github.io/HexResearch/v/latest/main/en_us/

 ## New Spell

 ### Thought Sieve